Developing and Sustaining a Curriculum for Health Professionals

 Module code: 19854 (multi-professional), 26051 (Clinical Teaching Fellow)

-Principles of curriculum design will be examined and ways of undertaking needs analysis.
-The implications for curriculum design of developments such as inter-professional working will be considered.
-Curricular approaches, such as SPICES, PRISMS, spiral, outcome-based and competency-based models will be appraised.
+In this module, theories, principles and approaches to curriculum design will be critically examined and ways of undertaking needs analysis considered.
+The implications for curriculum design of the wider policy environment, such as the emphasis on inter-professional working, will also be examined.
+Using specific examples, the relationship between design and implementation will be analysed and appraised.
+Theoretical perspectives will be used to analyse specific curricular approaches, such as SPICES, spiral, outcome-based and competency-based models.

-5. Understand and appraise the impact of the curriculum on what is taught and learnt through concepts of curriculum control.
+- Understand and appraise the impact of the curriculum on what is taught and learnt through concepts of curriculum control.